mibook/kallipos/README.md

 After cloning this repo run: `git submodule update --init --recursive`

-After editing a file in a submodule run: `git submodule update --remote --merge`
+After editing and commiting a file in a submodule folder run at the top folder the following command:
+`git submodule update --remote --merge`

 The source files are read from the `text` folder, which is a git submodule, ie a link to another repo.